Welcome to the UCS Students’ Union Elections 2015!

 - Involving all students regardless of working/family responsibilities

-- Involving all students regardless of which UCS site or school they study in
+- Involving all students regardless of which UCS site or Department they study in

 ….Plus so much more!!!
 You have the right to be supported throughout your university experience at UCS by the Students Union, and the Union has the responsibility to represent you to the highest standard that it possibly can.